-Your Hagie 204 Detasseler has been equipped with a lockout (battery disconnect) switch, The switch is located toward the rear of the machine on the left hand engine hood (fig. 5.1).
+Your Hagie 204SP has been equipped with a lock out (battery disconnect) switch.
+The switch is located toward the rear of the machine on the left hand engine hood (fig. 5.1).

-This switch disengages the battery from the engine therefore cutting all electrical power to the engine.
+The switch disengages the battery therefore cutting all electrical power to the engine.
 With the switch in the disengaged position it can be padlocked to detour theft and accidental starting.
 It can not be locked in the engaged position.